seanblanchfield/blog/current/_posts/2023-05-12-bridge-networking-in-lxd.md

 I am running Docker alongside LXD on my home server, and I want the various VMs and containers I am running to get their own IP addresses on my LAN and to be generally available for normal phones, laptops and other devices to connect to.

 This normally just requires LXD bridge networking (for which there are plenty of tutorials online), but it turns out that Docker interferes with it.
-Fixing it took a bit of research and experiementation.
+Fixing it took a bit of research and experimentation.
 Here are details on what worked for me.

 <!-- more -->
 ---